 After a while, your brain patterns will start slowing down even further.
 You may not be able to articulate even the Ksham entirely.
 It will be as though some vague pattern is repeating.
 And this is fine.
 Just go with the flow.
 At some point, even the Ksham will disappear, even the vague repeating pattern will disappear.
 You will arrive at a place of you and your mind being in a standstill position and becoming one.

 Feel the stillness and peace within you.
 Feel the bliss.
 Experience the Oneness, feel the Ekatvam with your Higher Self.
 The Oneness, the Ekatvam with your Self is your Oneness with the Divine.
 Be in that place for as long as you are able.
 Even in this place of stillness, there will be the random thought, the occasional drifting away.
 That is only natural.
 Just observe the thought without getting attached to it, and let go of it.
 Gently return to your place of stillness.

 Coming out of Meditation

 As you start coming out of your meditation, offer thanks to your Higher Self for always being there for you.
 Know that it will always be there for you.
 Be thankful for all that you are.
 Lovingly remember your family, your loved ones.
 Send them your love and blessings.
 Ask forgiveness from those that you may have wronged intentionally or unintentionally.
 And forgive those who may have wronged you intentionally or unintentionally.

 Heartfully, chant Om Shanti Shanti Shanti or Om Peace Peace Peace.
 In doing this, you are asking for Peace within your inner Self, for Peace within your family and loved ones, and for Peace in the world.

-Offer your gratitude to the Divine Mother Pratyangira for leading you to a place of stillness, to a place of peace and bliss through bliss meditation.
-Know that She is always there for you, within you, at all levels of your being.
+Offer your gratitude to your higher Self for leading you to a place of stillness, to a place of peace and bliss through bliss meditation.
+Know that it is always there for you, within you, at all levels of your being.